bigboomdesign/big-boom-directory/readme.txt

 	* Add filter for the WP_Query arguments on the search results page
 	* Added action that executes after each search widget form instance is loaded in WP Admin
 	* Show all search results instead of the default of 10
+* Add hookable actions before and after the fields wrap element
 * Remove row actions when viewing post types in the trash

 = 2.1.0 =